 - 1. Go to the Amazon Web Services website at http://aws.amazon.com. - 2.
-Click My Account/Console, and then click Security Credentials. - 3.
-Under Your Account, click Security Credentials. - In the spaces provided, type your user name and password, and then click Sign in using our secure server. - 5.
-Under Access Credentials, on the Access Keys tab, your access key ID is displayed.
-To view your secret key, under Secret Access Key, click Show.
+Click My Account/Console, and then click Security Credentials. - Under Your Account, click Security Credentials. - In the spaces provided, type your user name and password, and then click Sign in using our secure server.